megphillips91/dream-bin/README.md

 # Dreams
 This is a brainstorming document and very stream of consciousness.

+- Charter Boat Bookings:
+  - Launch my enterprise marketplace site for fishing and sunset sails
+  - bareboat model
-- WP Charter boat bookings for bareboat and managed yachts
+  - managed crewed yachts
+  - boat rental

+- Virtual Small Groups: Basically making the idea of online small group meetings, study groups very turnkey and easily administrated.
+Create a platform where teachers, group hosts, and attendees can get together, share content, and do life together even if they are a world apart.
+The search engine research I've done shows that basically church of the highlands and saddleback dominate the space, but there really isn't a central platform.
+Maybe there should be?
+Worth a shot.

 - Easter Snaps | Bible Snaps

-- Virtual Small Groups

-- I love the headless team text twilio thing.
+- Team Text: I love the headless team text twilio thing.
 I need to go back to that and finish building it out.
 Maybe it can always remain a free tool.
+I think there are a few apps out there that function in this way targeted to the educational market.
+But none of the ones I've used are actually easy to use or set up the feature set that I have in mind.
+A parent, teacher, or coach should not have to install a new app and access it to get, send, or receive messages.
+I really think there is a way to set this whole thing up as simply as the coach texts "new team" to xxx-xxx-xxxx.

 - WP Instructor Certification
   Should'nt WP have a program akin to the Adobe Certified Instructor course that certifies or qualifies a person to teach WP Users how to use WP?